Nilpotent Networks and 4D RG Flows: Conclusions

 \section{Conclusions}

 One of the important open issues in the study of conformal field theories is to better understand the totality of fixed points, and their network of flows under deformations.
 In this paper we have shown that a great deal of information on the structure of RG\ flows for 4D\ SCFTs can be extracted in the special case of nilpotent mass deformations.
 Starting from a UV\ $\mathcal{N}=2$ SCFT, we have presented a general analysis of the resulting $\mathcal{N}=1$ fixed points, both in the case of plain mass deformations, as well as in the generalization to flipper field deformations, where these parameters are treated as background vevs for a dynamical adjoint valued $\mathcal{N}=1$ chiral superfield of the parent theory.
 In addition to presenting a general analysis of the resulting fixed points, we have performed an explicit sweep over all possible nilpotent deformations for the $\mathcal{N}=2$ theories defined by D3-branes probing a $D$- or $E$-type 7-brane, as well as the nilpotent deformations of 4D $(G,G)$ conformal matter.
 In both cases, we have found strong evidence that the mathematical partial ordering defined by the nilpotent cone of the associated Lie algebras is obeyed in the physical theories as well.
 Moreover, the directed graph of this partially ordered set also lines up with the possible relevant deformations of the physical theory, providing a very detailed picture of the possible RG\ flows from one fixed point to another.
-In addition to presenting this full sweep over theories in a companion \texttt{Mathematica} program, we have also observed a number of intriguing \textquotedblleft phenomenological\textquotedblright \ features, including the appearance of several theories with rational anomalies.
+The structure of the Hasse diagrams obtained provides a partially ordered set, which cleanly matches to physical 4D RG~flows.
+We can then take advantage of this fact (even in a more general setting) whenever there is a flavor symmetry present and we activate a breaking pattern generated by a nilpotent orbit.
+In addition to presenting the full sweep over theories in a companion \texttt{Mathematica} program, we have also observed a number of intriguing \textquotedblleft phenomenological\textquotedblright \ features, including the appearance of several theories with rational anomalies.
 We have also seen that for a given UV $\mathcal{N} = 2$ fixed point, the ratio $a_{\mathrm{IR}}/c_{\mathrm{IR}}$ is roughly constant over the entire nilpotent network.
 In the remainder of this section we discuss some avenues of further investigation.

 One item left open by our analysis is a full treatment of the full network of RG\ flows in cases where mesonic operators decouple from the new IR\ fixed point.
 As we have already explained, such mesonic operators are often necessary to perform further perturbations deeper down in the Hasse diagram, so the absence of these operators could a priori pose some issues in the context of matching the full network defined by the Hasse diagram to corresponding RG\ flows.
 Even so, we have not found an explicit example which demonstrates that any links are in fact \textquotedblleft broken.\textquotedblright\ It would be most illuminating to further understand this class of theories.